JohnWesthuis/AngularDemo/README.md

     npm install

-Start the nodejs server and open a browser with the command:
+Start the development server and open a browser with the command:

     ng server --open